As of 09/12/2025

 Second LowThe second bottom (the right one, B, in the Measure Rule figure to the right) should be at least 5% above the left one (A).

-TrendThe best performance comes from intermediate-term (3-6 months) downtrends leading to the chart pattern.
+TrendThe best performance comes from short-term (0-3 months) trends leading to the chart pattern.

 ReversalThe pattern acts as a reversal of the downtrend.

-Volume trendIf volume slopes downward, the pattern tends to perform better.
+Volume trendIf volume slopes upward (between the two bottoms), the pattern tends to perform better.

 Avoid yearly lowPatterns with breakouts within a third of the yearly low tend to under perform.